areenaAlmeshaly/Lameh/README.md

 ## Why I Built It

-A large part of data analysis begins with the same fundamental questions:
+A large part of data analysis begins with the same questions:

 * What does this dataset look like?
 * What do the variables represent?
 * Are there quality issues that need attention?
-* Which columns need further interpretation?
+* Which columns require further interpretation?
 * What patterns are already visible?

 I wanted to turn these initial steps into a coherent workflow rather than keep them as disconnected operations inside a notebook.

-Lamah brings together Python, Pandas, statistical reasoning, and exploratory analysis into a practical application that takes a dataset from **initial assessment to a processed, exploratory view**.
+Lamah brings together Python, Pandas, statistical reasoning, and exploratory analysis into a practical application that takes a dataset from **initial assessment to a processed and explored state**.

-The application is designed to support the analyst's decisions, not make those decisions on their behalf.
+The purpose is not to remove analytical judgment, but to make the first stage of working with a dataset more structured and deliberate.

 ---

-## Workflow
+## How It Works

+Lamah follows a sequential workflow in which each stage builds on the decisions and information established earlier.

 ```text
 Upload